Thinking of liquidating or down-sizing?

 Thinking of attending a sale?

-No food or drink inside the home.
+- No food or drink inside the home.
 We have an obligation to our client to return their home to them in the manner in which we received it.
-Shoe covers will be provided upon entering.
+In some cases, shoe covers will be provided upon entering.

 Purchasing.
 All items are sold as-is, where-is, no warranties made or implied.
 All items will only be sold once.
 We will not offer refunds or exchanges for any reason.
 It is the responsibility of the shopper to thoroughly inspect each item before purchase.
 It is the responsibility of the shopper to make arrangements for the removal of large items.
 Payment must be made in full prior to removal of any item from the premises.
 Any items left after the conclusion of the sale will be forfeited.

 Payment.
 We accept cash, credit and debit cards.
 Credit transactions are subject to a 3% transaction fee.
 We do not accept personal checks, no exceptions.

 Pricing Policy.
 We do not negotiate prices the first day of a sale.
 On the second and/or third day, most items will be reduced 25-50%.
 If you love something and do not feel comfortable with the posted price, leave a bid for that item in the designated box.
 We will contact you at the conclusion of the sale if the item remains unsold and we are able to accept your bid.